64/64.github.io/content/monte-carlo.md

 One final technique I will talk about for reducing the variance of our estimator is uniform sample placement.

-In addition to importance sampling, it is also intuitive that we would like to explore the domain of our function {% katex() %} f {% end %} as evenly as possible.
-For example, think back to the case of the Monte Carlo estimator where we have a uniform PDF.
-It should be clear that we would like our samples to be evenly spaced: that is, they should not be clumped up together (as they would be retrieving values of {% katex() %} f {% end %} that are nearly the same) and similarly they should not be far apart.
-Relaxing the restriction of having a uniform PDF, the same holds true, though the connection is a little harder to see intuitively.
+In addition to importance sampling, it is intuitive that we would like to explore the domain of our function {% katex() %} f {% end %} as evenly as possible.
+For example, recall the case of the Monte Carlo estimator where we have a uniform PDF.
+It should be clear that we would like our samples to be evenly spaced: that is, they should not be clumped up together (as they would be retrieving values of {% katex() %} f {% end %} that are nearly the same, providing little additional information) and similarly they should not be far apart.
+In the case of a non-uniform PDF, the same holds true, though the connection is a little harder to see intuitively.

 We can mathematically quantify how 'evenly spaced' the points in a sequence {% katex() %} (x_n) {% end %} are using a measurement called the [Star Discrepancy](https://mathworld.wolfram.com/StarDiscrepancy.html).
 Using a low discrepancy sequence (LDS) gives us a slightly lower variance (especially for small sample counts) than naive pseudorandom sampling.